+As of December 31, 2023, holding company cash and cash equivalents amounted to \$6 million (December 31, 2022: \$15 million).
 We conduct substantially all of our operations through our subsidiaries.
-As such, the potential sources of liquidity to Enstar as a holding company consist of cashflows from our subsidiaries including dividends, advances and loans, and interest income on loans to our subsidiaries.
-We also utilize credit facilities, and we have issued senior notes and preferred shares and guaranteed our Junior Subordinated Notes.
+As such, the potential sources of liquidity to Enstar as a holding company consist of cashflows from our subsidiaries, including dividends, advances and loans, and interest income on loans to our subsidiaries.
+We have available credit loan facilities, and we have obtained funding through the issuance of senior notes and preferred shares.
+The holding company also guaranteed our Junior Subordinated Notes issued by one of our subsidiaries in prior years.